HOMEBLOGINQUIRYSEARCH

 Est. Reading: 3 minutes

-RRhabdoid tumors can occur in any body part, but they most commonly affect the brain, kidney, and liver.
+RRhabdoid tumors can occur in any body part, but they most commonly affect the brain, kidneys, and liver.
 A rhabdoid tumor is also called an atypical teratoid rhabdoid tumor (ATRT brain cancer).

 Rhabdoid kidney tumors are also called rhabdoid renal cell carcinomas (RCCs).
 Rhabdoid tumors are sporadic.
 They account for less than 1% of all childhood cancers.